 Hunt For Treasure

-Antique shops and flea markets abound in Morgan County.
+Antique shops, independent boutiques and flea markets abound in Morgan County.
 Serious treasure hunters will enjoy the ,many quality antique shops throughout the area, but don't count out the indoor flea markets!
 Give your kids each $5 or $10 and let them hunt for their own treasures - it's a great way to spend a rainy day (or beat the heat in the air conditioning)!
 If you're looking for serious style, check out the area's independent boutiques, specializing in hand picked items.

 Search the Skies